DavidRR-F/Obsidian/Kubernetes/Storage.md

 - *Delete:* Delete the volume on claim removal
 - *Recycle:* Scrub the data on claim removal and make available to new claims

+*Note: if pv is set to `WaitForFirstConsuer` the claim will not bind to the pv until use is requested*
 ## Storage Class

 When creating persistent volumes using a distributed file system (like aws elastic blob storage).
 You first have to create to disk on the storage device and the create the persistent volume on kubernetes which is *static provisioning*.